mydevtools-tech/.github/profile/README.md

 1. Easy to understand
 2. Easy to test
-3. Independent where possible
+3. Runnable without a network
-4. Reusable
+4. Independent where possible
-5. Fast
+5. Reusable
-6. Privacy-preserving
+6. Fast
 7. Consistent with the rest of the platform

 We prefer composable primitives over tightly coupled features.
+If a tool needs a server to work, it probably doesn't belong here.

 ---